Commentary Matthew 3

 Is baptism required for salvation?

-Here’s what I know.
+Here’s what I do know.
 Salvation is by faith.
 The thief on the cross was not baptized.
 However, Peter said, “Repent and be baptized, every one of you, in the name of Jesus Christ for the forgiveness of your sins.
 And you will receive the gift of the Holy Spirit.
+(Acts 2:38)

 Again I say!
 It’s not necessary for you to be a theologian in order to follow Jesus!
 Just go get baptized, follow Jesus and then don’t worry about it.
 I’m not going to have consternation over a theological debate.
 Just get baptized, and afterwards give praise to Jesus.
 It’s not necessary to fully understand every theological discussion before you can have faith.

 As soon as Jesus was baptized, He went up out of the water.
 Suddenly the heavens were opened, and He saw the Spirit of God descending like a dove and resting on Him.
+And a voice from heaven said, “This is My beloved Son, in whom I am well pleased!”

 What is that about?
 That’s the Holy Spirit.
 As we proceed through the gospels and The New Testament as a whole, we’re going to see the value and importance of having the Holy Spirit in you.
 So if you have never received the Holy Spirit before, know this:

-Matthew 7:7-8 says;
+Matthew chapter seven says;

 Ask, and it will be given to you; seek, and you will find; knock, and the door will be opened to you.
 For everyone who asks receives; he who seeks finds; and to him who knocks, the door will be opened.
+(Matthew 7:7-8)

 So if you ask for the Holy Spirit, if you seek the Holy Spirit, If you knock he will answer.
 Because what did it say there in verse 8?
 “For everyone who asks receives”.